-Holocaust: From History to Memory - available in Michaelmas Term Dr Zoe Waxman The main objective of this course is to teach the Holocaust in a way that explores the history of the events in tandem with an introduction to its historiography.
+The main objective of this course is to teach the Holocaust in a way that explores the history of the events in tandem with an introduction to its historiography.
 This allows for students both to be introduced to one of the defining events of the twentieth century and also to some of its historical, ethical, and philosophical implications.
 A number of different sources will be explored, including testimony written in the ghettos of Eastern Europe, the rare testimony that survived the concentration camps, the memoirs of survivors, testimony of the perpetrators and 'bystanders', literature, and photographic and visual representations.

-Written Culture in the Medieval Jewish World - available in Michaelmas Term Prof Judith Olszowy-Schlanger
+Written Culture in the Medieval Jewish World

+Prof Judith Olszowy-Schlanger